IN THIS ARTICLE

 Narcolepsy - Treatment

-What treatment did you receive for your narcolepsy?
+Tell us what treatment you received for your narcolepsy?

 Narcolepsy - Home Remedies

-What kind of routine changes did you institute to alleviate your narcolepsy?
+Tell the routine changes you instituted to alleviate your narcolepsy?